ephraimduncan/awesome-developer-dictionary/README.md

 ## A

 - **abstraction**: a technique for arranging complexity of computer systems.
+- **adaptive design**: The way in which a website is built determines how it appears on different devices.
+Adaptive design creates a website in several different layouts, each suited for different screen sizes.
+Depending on what device is being used to access the website, the website will adapt and deliver the appropriate layout.
+See also: responsive design and mobile-first.
 - **agile**: the ability to create and respond to change.
 - **Agile software development**: software development methodologies that focus on iterative development.
 - **algorithm**: the basic technique used to get the job done.